TomasTomecek/devconf-2016-atomic-workshop/README.md

 docker volume rm mango
 ```

-`inspect` doesn't say which conatiners use the volume.
+`inspect` doesn't say which containers use the volume.
 You also need to run
 container if you want to know about content of a volume.